savichopra365/PDF-Query-Application/README.md

 This application demonstrates how to build a PDF query interface using Streamlit, LangChain, FAISS, and Google's Generative AI.
 Users can upload PDF files, input queries, and receive answers based on the content of the uploaded documents.

-If you have any questions or need further assistance, feel free to reach out to Savi Chopra at savisavi2002@gmail.com.

----

-Feel free to customize the README file further to suit your needs!
-If you have any other questions or need additional assistance, let me know!